 Demand for Payment

-Gentlemen:
+To the above named Surety:

 This letter constitutes a Demand for Payment as defined in the Surety Bond.

 The Surety has not maintained a corporate debt rating required by the ERCOT Protocols and Principal has failed to replace the Bond in a manner acceptable to ERCOT or provide replacement collateral acceptable to ERCOT in accordance with the ERCOT Protocols.